tinybirdco/demo_versions/README.md

 ### Review adding a Pipe

-In [pull request #1](https://github.com/tinybirdco/demo_versions/pull/1) we added a Pipe with a new API to the data project, the purpose of this API is to return the listing of items for each dropdown filter in the Grafana dashboard.
+In [pull request #2](https://github.com/tinybirdco/demo_versions/pull/2) we added a Pipe with a new API to the data project, the purpose of this API is to return the listing of items for each dropdown filter in the Grafana dashboard.

 The PR is super simple - there is a single commit with a single [file](https://github.com/tinybirdco/demo_versions/pull/1/files) added which describes the Pipe and a new Token with read permissions.

-The PR was automatically tested with the templated Github actions, of particular interest are the automatic pipe regression tests in [here]().
+The PR was automatically tested with the templated Github actions, of particular interest are the automatic pipe regression tests in [here](https://github.com/tinybirdco/ci/blob/main/.github/workflows/ci.yml).
 In this case, because the Pipe doesn't interact with any of the existing APIs or Pipes, there's nothing it could really break, and thus it's a 'simple' additive change.

 We also do not make use of the advanced Versioning features which automatically create version-numbered instances of Pipes and Datasources, and scripts to migrate between versions (we'll do this in the complex example).